RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

    What is the title |blank| and number of genres |blank| of the movie that is in the most genres?

-   - :The Warrior: Is the correct answer
+   - :(Princes and Princesses|Yu-Gi-Oh!
+The Movie|Cool Cat Saves the Kids): Is Correct
-     :incorrect: Is feedback on a specific incorrect
+     :The Warrior: Is not correct -- make sure you check for duplicates!
      :x: catchall feedback

-   - :10: Is the correct answer
+   - :8: Is the correct answer
      :x: Hint: Use sort and head then merge with the movies data frame